amohamdy99/unix-commands/README.md

 # linux-commands
-Project to replicate some of Linux's famous commands
+Project to replicate some of Linux's more commoncommands